The first of three Jim Carrey films turned into an

 Developed by Duane Capizzi,

-the series picked up right from where the film ended but with some changes.
+the series picked up right from where the film ended, but with the usual

-The Mask himself went from being malicious to simply mischievous, with a
+instead of getting rid of it.
+The Mask himself went from being malicious to

 The Mask turns Pretorius over to Det.
 Doyle and Lt.
 Kellaway. |